 At the Circleville Pumpkin Show, they don’t only offer a wide selection of expected dishes like pies, fudges and rolls.
 They also get creative with their pumpkin products in the forms of taffy, waffles, cannolis, doughnuts and ice cream.

 And still the festival goes further.
 Less common savory dishes are also served at the festival with delicious pumpkin soups, fried pumpkin blossoms, and burgers, consisting of pureed pumpkin and ground beef for a delightful meal that goes against the norm.

 Overwhelmed?
 That’s okay.
 Free Show literature will map out all pumpkin food possibilities.
 That way you don’t fill up too quickly before learning about an even better-sounding treat.

 When I was last there, I ate a pumpkin doughnut, burger, cannoli and part of the pumpkin dumpling with ice cream.

-How many yummy items will be you able to eat?
+How many yummy items will be you able to eat from this list of Circleville Pumpkin show food?

 This article and the photos on this page are by Kristian Campana of Ohio Festivals.